tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 to download it directly to the machine.
 Once you have the source code, use the `tar` command to untar the the downloaded file.
 You should end up with a directory called `hpl-2.3`.
 You then need to get its dependencies.

 # Step 3 - Dependencies*
-2 main important things that High Performance Linpack needs to do solve Ax=b really fast:
+2 main things that High Performance Linpack needs to do solve Ax=b really fast:

 - optimized Basic Linear Algebra Subroutines (BLAS)
 - optimized Message Passing Interface (MPI)